-1 Office of Personnel Mgmt., CPM 2021-28, Memorandum for Heads of Executive Departments and Agencies, Continued Pay Freeze for Certain Senior Political Officials (2021), https://chcoc.gov/content/continued-pay-freeze-certain-senior-political-officials-5.
+&lt;sup>2 Office of Personnel Mgmt., CPM 2022-25, Memorandum for Heads of Executive Departments and Agencies, Continued Pay Freeze for Certain Senior Political Officials (2022), https://chcoc.gov/content/continued-pay-freeze-certain-senior-political-officials-7.

-2 Id.
-Thus, as of January 2, 2022, the official rate of pay for positions at Level II of the Executive Schedule (5 U.S.C. § 5313) is \$203,700.

-- Title I of the Ethics in Government Act, 5 U.S.C. app. § 101(f), identifies which officers and employees must file public financial disclosure reports.
-Among those required to file are individuals who occupy a position "not under the General Schedule, for which the rate of basic pay is equal to or greater than 120 percent of the minimum rate of basic pay payable for GS-15 of the General Schedule."4 Effective January 2, 2022, that threshold is \$135,468. - Title V of the Ethics in Government Act, 5 U.S.C. app. § 501 et seq., sets forth outside employment and outside earned income restrictions for certain covered noncareer employees,5 barring them from earning outside earned income in any calendar year "which exceeds 15 percent of the annual rate of basic pay for level II of the Executive Schedule."6 Both section 501(a) and OGE's regulation at 5 C.F.R. § 2636.304(a) require the use of the Executive pay level in effect on January 1 of the year in consideration.
-As of January 1, 2022, the annual rate of basic pay for Level II of the Executive Schedule was \$199,300.
-Fifteen percent of that rate of basic pay is \$29,895.
+- Title 18, Chapter 11 of the United States Code, 18 U.S.C. § 207(c)(1), restricts the post-employment activities of "senior employees."
+The statutory pay threshold for a "senior employee" is "equal to or greater than 86.5 percent of the rate of basic pay for level II of the Executive Schedule."
+Effective January 1, 2023, that threshold is \$183,467. - Title I of the Ethics in Government Act, 5 U.S.C. § 13103(f), identifies which officers and employees must file public financial disclosure reports.
+Among those required to file are individuals who occupy a position "not under the General Schedule, for which the rate of basic pay is equal to or greater than 120 percent of the minimum rate of basic pay payable for GS-15 of the General Schedule."
+Effective January 1, 2023, that threshold is \$141,022. - Title V of the Ethics in Government Act, 5 U.S.C. § 13141 et seq., sets forth outside employment and outside earned income restrictions for certain covered noncareer employees, barring them from earning outside earned income in any calendar year "which exceeds 15 percent of the annual rate of basic pay for level II of the Executive Schedule."
+Both § 13143(a) and OGE's regulation at 5 C.F.R. § 2636.304(a) require the use of the Executive pay level in effect on January 1 of the year in consideration.
+As of January 1, 2023, the annual rate of basic pay for Level II of the Executive Schedule is \$212,100.
+Fifteen percent of that rate of basic pay is \$31,815.

-"The outside earned income limitation that applies to an individual who becomes a covered noncareer employee during a calendar year shall be determined on a pro rata basis."7 To assist ethics officials with the calculations for covered noncareer employees who become subject to this limitation after January 1, OGE has created a table on its website that provides the limitation amount applicable (rounded to the nearest full dollar8) depending on the date in calendar year 2022 that an individual becomes a covered noncareer employee.
+"The outside earned income limitation that applies to an individual who becomes a covered noncareer employee during a calendar year shall be determined on a pro rata basis."
+To assist ethics officials with the calculations for covered noncareer employees who become subject to this limitation after January 1, OGE has created a table on its website that provides the limitation amount applicable (rounded to the nearest full dollar) depending on the date in calendar year 2023 that an individual becomes a covered noncareer employee.